Macrocytic anemia: Megaloblastic anemias

 Megaloblastic anemias represent a type of macrocytic anemia characterized by certain morphologic abnormalities noted on a peripheral blood smear examination.
 These abnormalities include the presence of enlarged oval shaped red blood cells (macroovalocytes) and hypersegmented neutrophils (defined as a neutrophil with six or more lobes).
 Hypersegmented neutrophils may be seen in the absence of macroovalocytes as hypersegmentation of neutrophils is an early sign of megaloblastic anemia and may precede the appearance of macroovalocytes; they may also be seen in other anemias (e.g., iron deficiency anemia) and thus are suggestive of megaloblastic anemia but not specific for it.
-An increased red cell distribution width (anisocytosis) also suggests megaloblastosis and is commonly seen in Vitamin B12 deficiency and folic acid deficiency.
+An increased red cell distribution width (anisocytosis) also suggests megaloblastosis and is commonly seen in Vitamin B12 deficiency and folate deficiency.
 This type of anemia is caused by impaired DNA synthesis and repair, often from deficient thymidine production.
 Thiamine responsive megaloblastic anemia syndrome also causes megaloblastic anemia.